AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Pedigree file
 ^^^^^^^^^^^^^

-The pedigree should contain one line for each individuals and three columns corresponding to the individual's identifier, their sire's identifier, and their dam's identifier.
+The pedigree should contain one line for each individual and three columns corresponding to the individual's identifier, the sire's identifier, and the dam's identifier.

 Both numeric and alphanumeric formats are acceptable for the identifiers.
 Missing parents should be coded as ``0``.
 Columns should be separated by spaces or commas.
 The pedigree file should not include a header line.